codetombomb/covid-chaos-api/README.md

 </br>
 * TP = 10 points
 * Sanitizer = 5 points
-* Bonus points: 1 bonus point will be added to overall score after player stays covid free for 30 seconds.
+* Bonus points: 1 bonus point for each second after 30 seconds.
 </br></br>
 For the Rails backend, I wanted to keep it simple.
 Here is a wire frame with what I had originally planned:
 </br></br>